The Solo Beatles: Paul McCartney

 Perhaps no one in pop music history has been more decorated and recognized than Paul McCartney: Dozens of albums, scores of Top 40 hits, Grammy awards, an Oscar nomination, even a knighthood.
 Melodies seem to pour effortlessly from his head, as if they were there all along in nature, waiting to be found.
 Heck, he even dreamed the melody to “Yesterday.”

-In light of all the acclaim and fame, why has his solo career been so disappointing?
+In light of all the acclaim and fame, why has much of his solo career been so disappointing?

-Paul fought with his own ego for about 25 years before realizing that (a) making a good album is hard work; (b) no one can replace John Lennon as a songwriting partner.
+McCartney fought with his own ego — and music critics — for about 25 years before realizing that (a) writing a song usually isn’t easy; (b) no one can replace John Lennon as a songwriting partner.

+Unfazed by the bad reviews, McCartney kept churning out the music.
 There was no one to call BS on him.
-He thought all he needed was a songwriting partner, and he went through many; first it was Linda, his wife; then Denny Laine from Wings; Stevie Wonder (“Ebony and Ivory”!
+But it seems he knew there was something wrong; he may have been reading the critics’ reviews of his work.
+So throughout his career, he sought a songwriting partner to replace Lennon.
+He went through many; first it was Linda, his wife; then Denny Laine from Wings; Stevie Wonder (“Ebony and Ivory!”
 Ack!); Michael Jackson; and even Elvis Costello.
-It rarely worked.
+It rarely worked well.

-He thought that he was a songwriting machine, that he could simply start playing something and it would come out.
-He bragged that one time, while waiting for Linda at a photo shoot, he set himself a deadline of two hours to write a song before she came back.
-(He did it, and the resulting song, “Somedays,” was on his album Flaming Pie.)
+McCartney thought of himself as a songwriting machine.
+He felt as if he could simply start playing something and it would come out.
+As we saw in the documentary “Get Back,” when he wrote the title song, it sometimes worked.
+But as the benefits of working with Lennon faded away, the results weren’t as monumental, although he kept trying.
+It became a game to him; he bragged that one time, while waiting for Linda at a photo shoot, he set himself a deadline of two hours to write a song before she came back.
+(He did it, and the resulting song, “Somedays” from Flaming Pie, was not bad at all.)

-But songwriting is not easy, and one good idea does not a song (or an album) make.
-His first album, McCartney, featured the brilliant “Maybe I’m Amazed” and “Every Night.”
-These gems were offset by improvisational jam sessions that seemingly went nowhere and sounded, well, half-baked.
+Songwriting is not easy, and one good idea does not a song (or an album) make.
+McCartney featured the brilliant “Maybe I’m Amazed,” which was, in essence, a companion piece to “Let It Be,” and the lazy, breezy “Every Night.”
+These gems were offset by improvisational jam sessions that seemingly went nowhere and sounded unfinished.

-It was only during the 1990s — perhaps fueled by the Beatles Anthology project — that Paul woke up and realized that John’s legacy, though short, might outshine him.
+It was only during the mid to late 1990s — perhaps fueled by the Beatles Anthology project — that McCartney woke up and realized that Lennon’s legacy, though short, might outshine him.
 The albums came more slowly, with several years in between releases.
 It showed.

-1997’s was his ode to his former bandmates; if ever there was a Beatlesque record Flaming Pie written by a solo Beatle, it’s this one.
-After getting that out of his system, he proceeded to make his own music, mostly by himself.
-His last three albums, Driving Rain, Chaos and Creation in the Backyard and Memory Almost Full, rank among his best.
+1997’s Flaming Pie was his ode to his former bandmates; if ever there was a Beatlesque record written by a solo Beatle, it’s this one.
+After getting that out of his system, he proceeded to make his own music for the first time — by Paul McCartney the person, not Paul McCartney the former Beatle.
+They seemed more crafted than regurgitated: Driving Rain, Chaos and Creation in the Backyard, Memory Almost Full and New rank among his best.
 If not known for their hits, they are solid, consistent efforts.